 In order to survive, it is necessary for people to adapt to the climates that they live in.
 However, these adjustments can be extreme when places have unusually severe climates.

-Large mirrors were recently installed on mountains surrounding the town of Rjukan, Norway, in order to reflect sunlight into the town center.
+Large mirrors were installed on mountains surrounding the town of Rjukan, Norway, in order to reflect sunlight into the town center.

 This small town is located deep in a narrow valley of the Gaustatoppen Mountains.
 Due to its location, the town is cut off from direct sunlight during five to six months of the year, according to a press release by Solar Tower Systems (STS), the company that installed the mirrors.